kscarf1/IoTmockup/BaselineCandidates.md

 * Capability 3

 ***
-### Capability 1: The IoT device can be identified both logically and physically. <a name="capability-1">
+### Capability 1:<a name="capability-1"> The IoT device can be identified both logically and physically.

+Criteria:
+* Utility: The ability to monitor a network and identify rogue devices requires, in part, the ability to identify those devices and their functions.
+Additionally, the connection between physical and logical identity is important towards on-the-ground risk mitigations in real networks (e.g., physically replacing a compromised device).
+Important for the scale and diversity of IoT devices and networks to help identify devices on the network and what security is important for them at that layer.
+Therefore, this capability is fundamental to many approaches and aspects of security.
+* Dependency: Asset management, access management, vulnerability management
+* Verifiability: Easily verified by looking for logical and physical identifiers.

 Expectations: 1